newatoms/beta/projects/team-introduction/post.md

 <img src="https://i.imgur.com/YEniqtv.jpg" width="100%" alt="The team in june">

+How could we ever strive to understand the world if no more than half of our team members have a significant degree, and even less of us has relevant work experience?

 We don't hire on experience, we hire on personality.

 Our team(s) work hyper-collaboration.
-Every product we make is the result of a team building iteratively on one another's work, giving feedback with each iteration.
-This means that individual skills matter less than the ability to function in a team.
+Every product we make is the result of a team building iteratively on one another's work, giving feedback every time we add something new.
+This way individual skills matters less than the ability to function in a team.

 # To which aspects of personality do we pay attention?

 ## Leave the ego at the door

-We create products together, and therefore take ownership over everything we produce together.
+In order to be able to function as a team, our teams need to take  ownership over everything they produce.
+Even though we all have the romantic idea of having this one super star in your team that brings the entire team to a higher level, we often do not realize that with great skill often comes great ego.

-Having an inflated ego is actually dangerous for our process since it will almost always result in heated disagreements with the team member reviewing your work, a slower production rate, and most likely an increase in stress levels.
+Having an inflated ego is not only annoying for the people around you, it is actually dangerous for our process since it will almost always result in heated disagreements.

-Egos also hamper learning within a team, since people will fear the potential backlash of giving feedback.
+The fear of hurting the ego of  team member will often lead to a lower production rate and a lower overall quality.
+How can you ever improve something if nobody dares to point out what needs improving?

 ## Hunger to learn